Pelski/universal-cli/README.md

 ### Options

 - `--config`: Specify a custom configuration file.
 Defaults to `configuration.yaml` in the current directory.
-- `--debug`: Enable debug mode for verbose output.
+- `--ucli-debug`: Enable debug mode for verbose output.

 ### Flags